Vincent-the-gamer/lolkitten/README.md

 ```

 ### From `jsr`
 Soon.
-Trying to release a CLI package.
+Trying to release a CLI package on jsr.

 ## Usage
 ```shell